stockhamrexa/PokerBots-2019/README.md

-# python-skeleton-2019
+# PokerBots-2019
-Python skeleton bot for Pokerbots 2019
+Python bot for Pokerbots 2019